 I receive satisfaction from leading hikes and especially finding new pathways.
 Having organized and led a few end-to-end hikes in my area (e.g. Grand Valley Trail, Bruce Trail, Avon Trail) in the past few years, I am looking for interesting loop walks in & near Waterloo Region.
-One resource is the Grand River Transit map that contains community trails and bike pathways in addition to bus routes.
-I buy that map each year for $2.
+One resource used to be the Grand River Transit map that contained community trails and bike pathways in addition to bus routes.
+I used to buy that map each year for $2 and carry it with me.
+Since the implementation of the LRT, that combination paper map does not seem to be printed.

 I have become familiar with the trails at Huron Natural Area and the Neutral Nation Archaeological Protected Area within the Strasburg Creek drainage system.
 You may wish to check Huron Natural Area - Hikes and History.
 One cannot help but become interested in the Aboriginal and European history of these places.